bihor/camaliga/Documentation/Configuration/Typoscript-reference/Index.rst

 settings.category.storagePids             string         Folder with categories. -1: all categories; empty: use normal folder. settings.category.sortBy                  string         Sort categories by: sorting (default), tstamp, crdate, title or uid. settings.category.orderBy                 string         Order categories by: asc (default) or desc. settings.img.width                        int            Width of the images.
 Can be used in the template.
+Is used in the create-action.
 700 settings.img.height                       int            Height of the images.
 Can be used in the template.
+Is used in the create-action.
 500 settings.img.thumbWidth                   int            Thumbnail width of the images.
 Can be used in the template.
 195 settings.img.thumbHeight                  int            Thumbnail height of the images.
 Can be used in the template.
 139 settings.img.folderForNewEntries          string         Folder in the default storage for uploaded images in the FE                        camaliga